octonato/akka-saga/README.md

 Set the body to: {"customerId": "customer1", "accountNumber": "accountNumber1"}
 Add the Content-Type header with a value of application/json You should see: CreateBankAccount accepted with number: accountNumber1

+## Todo
+* Not a big deal but the persistent bank account and bank account saga specs are sharing the same leveldb journal and therefore if one is not careful in reusing entity ids, can interfere with each other.
+It would be nice to have a cleanup of the database between specs.